 One look at history showed it didn’t have to be that way—showed, in fact, that the teen years were meant to be a season of daring, high hopes and real achievements—a one-time-only opportunity for a guy or girl to set a course for a truly remarkable life.

 The brothers—okay, that would be us, Alex and Brett—came up with a plan to change all that, then invited other young people and their parents to join in.
 They started a blog and began engaging with their generation around the globe.
 And that was the beginning of The Rebelution.

 The official definition of The Rebelution is “a teenage rebellion against low expectations”—but you won’t find it in the dictionary.
 Why?
 Because we made it up!
 Yet that made up word has taken on a life of its own.

 What started as a blog became a book, Do Hard Things (and sequel, Start Here), which led to youth conferences around the country every summer.
 And all of that has, by God’s grace and a lot of hard work, spawned an international youth movement with this website as its online headquarters.

-To date, the books have been translated into over a dozen languages, including French, Korean, Czech, and Portuguese, sparking sister campaigns in Europe, Asia, and South America.
+To date, the books have been translated into over a dozen languages, including Spanish, French, Korean, Czech, and Portuguese, sparking sister campaigns in Europe, Asia, and South America.
 Young people from New York to Los Angeles, from Säo Paulo to Manila are rejecting apathy and latching onto a brighter future,

 In the United States, rebelutionaries have raised hundreds of thousands of dollars for missions and charity, won prestigious film festivals, earned Grammy Award nominations, fought human trafficking around the world, and been invited to speak at the White House on multiple occasions.